afcarl/poodle/README.md

 ## Problem sharing

-If you would like to support development of AI planners we kindly ask you to opt-in for problem sharing.
-This can be done by setting `POODLE_STATS=1` environment variable when launching `poodleserver`.
-We took special care not to send any private informaion and we only collect generated anonymized PDDL files.
+If you would like to support development of AI planners we kindly ask you to opt-in for sharing anonimized PDDL problem data sets.
+This will help us reduce the app load time for everyone in the community.
+To enable this, please setup `POODLE_STATS=1` environment variable when launching `poodleserver`.
+Your privacy is our highest priority, therefore we only collect generated anonymized PDDL data-sets to make the processor loading more efficient.

 # Contacts